 24 Bird-Related Novels & Memoirs

-We’ve recently noticed that all the backyard bird-watching that took place while we spent more time at home a few years ago has evolved into some excellent books with bird themes!
+We’ve recently noticed that all the backyard bird-watching we did as a society while we spent more time at home a few years ago has evolved into some excellent books with bird themes!

-Even internationally best-selling author Amy Tan (Joy Luck Club) has chronicled her birding adventures.
-Whether you’re looking for contemporary fiction, a true-crime mystery, educational non-fiction, or even a rom com, we’ve found the perfect bird book for you!
+Even internationally bestselling author Amy Tan (The Joy Luck Club) has chronicled her birding adventures.
+Whether you’re looking for contemporary fiction, a true-crime mystery, educational non-fiction, or a rom-com, we’ve found the perfect bird book for you!

 Novels about Birds